St Josephs Hospital Circle of Life Project

 The Circle Of Life project in Glór aimed to showcase the rich tapestry of experience and life we the artists witnessed in St Josephs, and to allow the viewer to experience this through sound, visuals, story telling and sculpture.

-The project culminated in a 2 day multimedia show held in glór, Ennis, Co Clare.
+The project culminated in a 2 day multimedia show held in glór, Ennis, Co Clare on 25/26th June 2019.
 The show featured artists talks from Rachel, a live performance from Eleanor, a soundscape featuring conversation and song from the residents and staff of the hospital, projected imagery and photography, a drawn memory wall and an arrangement of bedside lockers used as plinths featuring objects representing the contents found on and in bedside lockers.
 There were also musicians and singers to sing and intereact with the invited audience of St Josephs residents, staff, family members and the public.
 The project was sponsored by Clare Arts Office and facilitated by the HSE Midwest.

 Throughout the timeline of the project we wrote a blog recording our experiences of making and meeting with the staff, residents, patients and family of St Josephs.
 Please see the link below to read the blog: